 The main supervisory authority for the manufacturing of medicines and medical devices is the State Institute for Drug Control.

 The State Institute for Drug Control issues approvals for the manufacturing of medicines and their distribution and issues certificates confirming that the conditions of good manufacturing practice, good distribution practice etc. have been fulfilled.
-In addition, the Ministry of Health issues the Czech Pharmacopoeia where it sets out procedures for the manufacture of active substances and excipients, for the manufacture and preparation of medicinal products and for their testing and storage.
+In addition, the Ministry of Health issues the Czech Pharmacopoeia, which sets out procedures for the manufacture of active substances and excipients used in the manufacture and preparation of medicinal products and for their testing and storage.

 10. Are local manufacturing requirements compatible with Good Manufacturing Practices (GMPs) as defined by the US Food and Drug Administration (US FDA) and/or the European Medicines Agency (EMA)?

-The Czech Republic is a part of the European Union; therefore, the regulations of the European Medicines Agency apply.
+The Czech Republic is a part of the European Union; therefore, the GMP regulations of the European Medicines Agency apply.
 The EU and the US have entered into a mutual recognition agreement on GMP inspections.
-The capability of the Czech Republic to carry out GMP inspections at a level equivalent to the US has been approved by the US FDA in March 2018.
+The US FDA approved the capability of the Czech Republic to carry out GMP inspections at a level equivalent to that of the United States in March 2018.

 11. What is the inspection regime for manufacturing facilities?